 Nh,1~Pois0 with probability ψ or Nh,1~Poisλh with probability 1-ψ

-Where α is the spread of the negative binomial distribution and ψ is the proportion of unoccupied plots (i.e., the inflated zeros).
+Where λhis plot level mean abundance, α is the spread of the negative binomial distribution and ψ is the proportion of unoccupied plots (i.e., the inflated zeros).
 Plot-level mean abundance is modeled with log-linear regression of plot-level covariates (xh) (e.g., habitat characteristics):

-logλh=β0λ+β1λxh
+logλh=β0λ+β1λx1h

+where [define β0 and β1 too].
 Subsequent year abundance is then a combination of the surviving individuals from each plot (Sh,t) and recruitment of new individuals into each plot (Gh,t):

 Nh,t=Sh,t+Gh,t for t≠1